🔍 공개 퀴즈 검색

 Electromagnet strength increases with:

-1. More current, more turns, iron core ✓
+1. Current, turns, Fe core ✓

 2. Fewer turns